ekrosalee/SpeechDataProcessingPipeline/README.md

+## Step 2.
+Get transcriptions and timing data

+This step involves getting automatic speech-to-text transcriptions and speech timing alignments using APIs that are publicly available online.

+For timing data, you can either use Chronset to get speech onset latencies, or MFA to get onset + timing measures for multi-word utterances.
+See below for details.

 ## Step 2a.
-Get transcriptions
+Get transcriptions and onset data (using Chronset)

-Download the FastTranscribeAlign.zip file, unzip the file, and upload the unzipped folder to your Google Drive under My Drive
+Download the FastTranscribeAlign.zip file, unzip it, and upload the unzipped folder to your Google Drive directly under My Drive

+Inside the uploaded FastTranscribeAlign folder:

-Replace the wav folder with your local wav folder containing all .wav speech files
+   Replace the empty wav folder with your local wav folder that contains all .wav speech files

-Open FastTranscribeAlign.ipynb using Google Colaboratory and run functions following the instructions
+   Open FastTranscribeAlign.ipynb using Google Colaboratory and run the script following the instructions in the script

+**Output of Step 2a: “tg_raw” folder containing textgrid files with transcriptions and timing data**

 ## Step 2b.
-Get timing data using MFA
+Get timing data for multi-word utterances (using MFA)

 Download the tg_raw folder from Step 2a to your local computer